Dangers of Social Media to a Kansas City Personal Injury Case

 2. Social Media Posts Can Be Misconstrued

-Regardless of whether you case is brought in Kansas or Missouri, a jury will likely hear your case if it goes to trial.
+Regardless of whether your case is brought in Kansas or Missouri, a jury will likely hear your case if it goes to trial.
 Jurors could misunderstand the statements and photos you post online.
 For example, if a friend asks how you are doing and you respond that you are fine or okay, a defense lawyer will argue that you must be exaggerating your claims of injury because you clearly stated that you were okay and fine.
 Jurors may not consider that you were trying to remain positive or you did not want to discuss the severity of your injuries online.

 Another example would be stating that you wrecked your car or you are sorry because other people were injured.
 Statements like these could be construed as admissions of fault, which could severely reduce the money you recover for an injury claim.
 In some cases, these statements could result in a ruling for the defense.